bbc/peaks.js/README.md

 # Contributing

-If you'd like to contribute to Peaks.js, please take a look at our [contributer guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Peaks.js, please take a look at our [contributor guidelines](CONTRIBUTING.md).

 # License

 See [COPYING](COPYING).

-This project includes sample audio from the radio show [Desert Island Discs](https://en.wikipedia.org/wiki/File:Alice_walker_bbc_radio4_desert_island_discs_19_05_2013.flac), used under the terms of the [Creative Commons 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+This project includes sample audio from the BBC radio programme [Desert Island Discs](https://en.wikipedia.org/wiki/File:Alice_walker_bbc_radio4_desert_island_discs_19_05_2013.flac), used under the terms of the [Creative Commons 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

 # Credits